 Amortization sounds very similar to depreciation and is calculated the same way.
 One difference is that amortization is used on more items than just physical property or equipment.
 It can be used on items like a patent or copyright.

-Are There Any Concerns With Using These Metrics?
+Are There Any Concerns with Using These Metrics for Calculating EBIT?

 It would be ill-advised to solely using one of these financial metrics.
 First off, neither metric is recognized as a Generally Acceptable Accounting Principles (GAAP).